stanwood/handbook/README.md

 ### 3. Become the autority on digital business and remote work

-- 200 mini articles @karinkleist
+- 200 social posts @karinkleist
-- 1000 social followers @karinkleist
+- 10,000 social followers @karinkleist
 - 12 presentations at conventions @hanneskl
-- Meet 10 remote MDs @hanneskl

 ### 4. Calm our operations